Sustainable consumption

 The responsible approach to the environment is reflected in the business and operational model of the doValue Group.

-Furthermore, in order to make its commitment to the environment more concrete, the “Guidelines on environmental issues” were drawn up with the aim of defining principles and good practices to be followed in daily behaviour.
+Furthermore, in order to make its commitment to the environment more concrete, the “Guidelines on environmental issues” were drawn up in 2021 with the aim of defining principles and good practices to be followed in daily behaviour.

 1. Energy consumption and greenhouse gas emissions